- Normal precautions

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-You can contact the emergency series in Paraguay by dialling (911).
+You can contact the emergency services in Paraguay by dialling 911.
+Specific emergency numbers are:

 Our tips for Safe Travels: